-The Company keeps its books and records in Georgian Lari and the financial statements are also prepared in Georgian Lari.
+The Company keeps accounting records in accordance with IFRSs, in Lari, as it is required by Georgian legislation.
 These financial statements are prepared based on accounting records of the Company.

+The Company prepares its financial statements in Lari.
 The financial statements have been prepared under the historical cost bases.
 The reporting period for the Company is the calendar year from January 1 to December 31.
+Amounts given in the financial statements are not rounded unless otherwise stated.

-The preparation of financial Statements in compliance with IFRS requires the use of certain critical accounting estimates, that effects on the carrying amounts of assets and liabilities, as well as income and expenses recognized during the accounting period.
-It also requires from management to exercise judgment in the most appropriate application in applying the accounting policies.
+Preparation of the financial statements in compliance with IFRS requires the use of certain critical accounting estimates, that effects on the carrying amounts of assets and liabilities, as well as income and expenses recognized during the accounting period.

 Actual results may be different from currently made estimates.
+Estimations are reviewed periodically.
 Adjustments that result changes in accounting estimates are recognized in the accounting period that they relate to.
-The areas where significant judgments and estimates have been made in preparing the financial Statements and their effect are disclosed in Note 3.
+Significant accounting estimates are disclosed in Note 3.

-Significant accounting policies have been made in preparing the financial Statements are provided in Note 26.
+Significant accounting policies made in preparing the financial statements are provided in Note 26.